wirepas/backend-apis/gateway_to_backend/README.md

 ## Overview of gateway features

-A gateway is an interface between a Wirepas mesh network and cloud services.
+A gateway is an interface between a Wirepas Mesh network and cloud services.
-The gateway exposes local capabilities to allows the cloud services configure and operate the network.
+The gateway exposes local capabilities that allow the cloud services to configure and operate a Wirepas Mesh network.

 The gateway services are classified in the following groups: